Ordered List Styling Using CSS

 We’ve addressed unordered lists but haven’t really done much with the ordered ones.
 What’s the difference?
 Well, unordered lists use bullets and ordered list use numbers.
 They both use the <li> tag but start differently with the unordered being <ul> while the ordered is <ol>.
 Without using any styling for the ordered list you get that ugly set of numbers that label each list item.
 Using a little bit of styling produces much better results.
-Check it out – this is standard list display:- blah blah

 - blah blah blahhhh